BleuLlama/LlamaVampireDrive/README.md

 The good things about this drive system is that it will be transparent to the user, and provide all of the files and potentially resources of the terminal computer to the target computer.

+It also extends the ROM BASIC to add LOAD, SAVE, and CATALOG immediate functions.
+These functions operate at around 1024 bytes per second.

 There are three phases of development for this as I see it.
 These are not necessarily dependent on each other.